Measuring and Understanding Social Reach vs Impression

 Let’s focus on Facebook’s platform as an example.
-A person who has liked or followed your Facebook page will become a part of your reach potential, meaning you could potentially reach their News Feed with your content as you post it.
-Now, it isn’t guaranteed that that person will actually see your content–the reason being that there are various factors considered when calculating the reach of a piece of content.
+A unique user who has liked or followed your Facebook page will become a part of your reach potential, meaning you could potentially reach their News Feed with your content as you post it.
+Now, it isn’t guaranteed that that person will actually see your twitter, Facebook, or Instagram post the reason being that there are various factors considered when calculating the reach of a piece of content.
 These might include elements like how active that person is on Facebook and how often or likely they are to check their Facebook News Feed.
 This is why, when you look at the number of reach your content has, it will never equal the number of likes or followers you have on your page.
 That person has to actually be shown and see your piece of content to be counted as 1 reach.

 The Definition of Impression

-The major difference between social reach and social impression is that impressions measure how many total number of times the content is actually being seen by the audience, whereas reach is the number of people actually seeing the content.
+The major difference between social reach and social impression is that impressions measure the total number of times the content is actually being seen by the target audience, whereas reach is the number of people actually seeing the content.

 How To Read These Metrics

-When you’re reading your social media metrics, you might begin by viewing your impressions and reach, along with other social engagement metrics.
+When you’re reading your social media metrics, you might begin by viewing your impressions and reach, along with other social engagement metrics that instagram analytics provides along with other social media platforms.
 A couple of things to keep in mind as you’re reviewing are: Your impressions will always be higher than your reach, and your reach might be lower than the total number of likes or followers you have on your page.
 There is no need to panic if this is the case, this is totally common.
 In an ideal world, all of your followers would see and engage with every single piece of content you share on your page.

 One of the reasons you won’t reach every person who follows your page, which I had mentioned earlier, is because not everyone who likes or follows your page will see your piece of content, as they might not be active or might not log into their account for an extended period of time and ever see that piece of content.
 This is why we always emphasize repurposing your content in different ways to maximize the time you’ve spent creating it.
 By turning a blog post into an infographic or a video into a photo carousel, you ensure that your content gets in front of new eyes and/or reinforces the message in a new way to people who may have already seen it.